 - Use this downtime wisely

 This is always going to be sound advice when it comes to college prep however, now more than ever.
 You must take this downtime seriously.
-Many colleges and universities are giving exemptions for admissions that they otherwise would never give.
+Many colleges and universities are giving exemptions for college admissions that they otherwise would never give.
 Everything is still so uncertain and students, teachers, and universities alike are all scrambling.
 Instead of letting overwhelm and fear get in your way, choose to use this time to:

 - Get into a formal test prep program to focus on increasing your scores